fabpot-graveyard/dependency-injection/doc/B-XML-Format.markdown

-Appendix A - The XML Format
+Appendix B - The XML Format
 ===========================

 This appendix describes the XML format used to describe parameters and